Elevation (emotion)

-Elevation is an emotion elicited by witnessing actual or imagined virtuous acts of remarkable moral goodness.
+Elevation is a moral emotion elicited by witnessing actual or imagined virtuous acts of remarkable moral goodness.
 It is experienced as a distinct feeling of warmth and expansion that is accompanied by appreciation and affection for the individual whose exceptional conduct is being observed.
 Elevation motivates those who experience it to open up to, affiliate with, and assist others.
 Elevation makes an individual feel lifted up and optimistic about humanity.

 Elevation can also be a deliberate act, characteristic habit, or virtue that is characterized by disdaining the trivial or undignified in favor of more exalted or noble themes.
 Henry David Thoreau recommended, for example that a person "read not the Times [but rather] read the Eternities" so that he "elevates his aim."

 Background/overview

 Elevation is defined as an emotional response to moral beauty.
 It is related to awe and wonder.
 It encompasses both the physical feelings and motivational effects that an individual experiences after witnessing acts of compassion or virtue.

 Psychologist Jonathan Haidt also posits that elevation is the opposite of social disgust, which is the reaction to reading about or witnessing "any atrocious deed."
 Haidt insists that elevation is worth studying because we cannot fully understand human morality until we can explain how and why humans are so powerfully affected by the sight of strangers helping one another.

 The goal of positive psychology is to bring about a balanced reappraisal of human nature and human potential.
 Positive psychologists are interested in understanding the motivations behind prosocial behavior in order to learn how to encourage individuals to help and care for each other.
 Thus, the field attempts to discern what causes individuals to act altruistically.
 While there is a great deal of research about individual acts of altruism, the amount of research done about a person's reaction to the altruism of others is surprisingly low.
 It is an oversight that Jonathan Haidt and others like him have striven to correct.